-Separate residence halls for women and men students.
+Separate residence halls for women and men students are designed to build community within the student body.
 Both residences have laundry facilities.
 Student lounges are adjacent to each hall.

 Campus Houses

 Five houses adjacent to University property are available for married student and staff housing.